 Sterilise jam jars by placing in the dishwasher on the hottest cycle and allowing to air dry.

 The trickiest part is working out if the jam has jellied.
-Check out this explainer video for simple ways to test your jam.
+Check out my blog post on how to tell if your jam has set to make the whole process super simple.

 - 1 1/2 cups mandarin (finely sliced)